Duality between S^2 P^4 and the Double Quintic Symmetroid: The Geometry of

-for $\bullet >0$, since $\sD_\hchow$ is generated by $\sK_i (1\leq i \leq 4)$.
+\textit{Proof of Theorem $\ref{thm:Gvan1}$.} Note that the subcategory $\sD_{\hchow}$ is admissible if the property (1) holds \cite[Theorem 3.2. a)]{Bondal}.
+Then, for the proof of (3), it suffices to verify for $\bullet>0$, since $\sD_{\hchow}$ is generated by $\sK_{i}(1\leq i\leq4)$ (cf. \cite[Lemma 2.2]{KuzGrIsotropic}).
 Therefore, the claims (1),(2),(3) follow from explicit evaluations of the cohomology groups.
 Since the computations are similar, we only explain some of them below.
 Note also that we may assume that $t=0,1,2$ by Lemma \ref{cla:key1}, which simplifies the computations considerably.